This post contains affiliate links. Read the full disclosure here.

 Between your Lightning Lane reservation times, you can pick rides that have lower waits and enjoy exploring World Showcase.
 There is a lot to do and see in Epcot not involving rides!

-Whether or not you want to get Genie+ in Epcot really depends on your priorities and whether or not you are okay missing one of the bigger lines and/or waiting in a long line.
-While it is usually pretty possible to get everything done in Epcot without Genie+, that also means you would be spending some precious time in line when you could be seeing all World Showcase has to offer.
-Now that Remy’s Ratatouille Adventure and Frozen Ever After have been added to Genie+, getting it in Epcot makes a lot more sense than it did previously.
+Whether or not you want to get Lightning Lane Multi Pass in Epcot really depends on your priorities and whether or not you are okay missing some of the bigger rides and/or waiting in a long line.
+While it is usually pretty possible to get everything done in Epcot without Lightning Lane, that also means you would be spending some precious time in line when you could be seeing all World Showcase has to offer.

-But if you are trying to save money and be judicious with what money you spend on line skipping, Genie+ in Epcot is probably one of the benefits you need the least, especially if you have a good rope drop strategy and don’t mind waiting in at least one or two extra long lines (or skipping a few rides) during the day.
+But if you are trying to save money and be judicious with what money you spend on line-skipping, Lightning Lane in Epcot is probably one of the benefits you need the least, especially if you have a good rope drop strategy and don’t mind waiting in at least one or two extra long lines (or skipping a few rides) during the day.

 Early Entry at Epcot